getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/04.lists-and-signup-forms/doc.md

 - **With JavaScript**, the box posts its fields as JSON to `{route}/subscribe` and prints the answer where the form was.
 - **Without JavaScript**, the same form posts normally with the site's nonce, and the site answers with a page saying the same sentence.
 - **The consent box** is drawn when there is a consent sentence, and must be ticked.
+A form with no box sends no consent at all.
 - **A honeypot field**, `website`, sits off screen with the label "Leave this field empty".
 A form filler that completes it is told it worked, and nothing is written.
 - **The answer is the same** for a new address, one already on the list and a suppressed one, so the form never tells anybody whether a particular person reads your mail.
 - **Signups are limited** to **Signups Per Hour** (`rate_limits.subscribe`, 10) from one visitor address.
 The eleventh gets "That is a few too many tries."